Acupuncture & Oriental Medicine

 Auricular therapy is one of the most important components of traditional Chinese acupuncture.
 It is a specialized form where the auricle (ear) is used to stimulate various organs and meridians in the body.

-Auricular therapy is widely used for many conditions, including addiction treatment, mood disorders, obesity, pain, and other conditions.
+Auricular therapy is widely used for many conditions, including mood disorders, obesity, pain, and other conditions.
 This medical system emphasizes a holistic approach to medicine, an approach that treats the whole person.
 The acupuncture points found on the ear help to regulate the body’s internal organs, structures, and functions.

 Ear acupuncture points may be stimulated for a longer period of time by using ear seeds or ear tacks.
 Ear seeds are small seeds from the Vaccaria plant.
 These seeds are held in place on the ear with a small piece of adhesive tape.
 Ear seeds may be left in the ear for a few days or up to a week.
 Ear tacks are very small needles with an adhesive backing.
 Ear tacks are inserted into the ear and left in the ear for a few days.